mailgun/documentation/source/user_manual.rst

 * Data for Logs and the Events API are stored for 2 days.

-If you have given us your payment information, there is no limit on number of messages sent and/or received and data retention for Logs and the Events API is at least 30 days.
+If you have given us your payment information, there is no limit on number of messages sent and/or received and data retention for Logs and the :ref:`Events API <api-events>` is at least 30 days.

 Verifying Your Domain
 =====================